mercadopago/devsite-docs/guides/plugins/official/magento-two.en.md

 6) Very Good!
 The module of Mercado Pago was successfully installed.

-## Credit Card----[mlb]----, PIX------------ and Ticket Configuration (Custom Checkout)
+## Credit Card----[mlb]----, Pix------------ and Ticket Configuration (Custom Checkout)

-Here is how to set up the module to accept Credit Car ----[mlb]----, PIX------------ and Boleto payments in Custom Checkout (Transparent).
+Here is how to set up the module to accept Credit Car ----[mlb]----, Pix------------ and Boleto payments in Custom Checkout (Transparent).

 1) Go to **Stores > Configuration > Sales > Payment Methods**.